 Section 4.
 Items and Events Marketed and Sold for Profit

-Any items or events for which a club or department is requesting fund, and for which the funds are intended to be used to generate a profit, shall be subject to the rules and regulations of this section.
+Any items or events for which a club or department is requesting funds, and for which the funds are intended to be used to generate a profit, shall be subject to the rules and regulations of this section.

 Definitions